great-expectations/great_expectations/README.md

 How do I get started?
 --------------------------------------------------------------------------------

-...is easy.
+It's easy!
 Just use pip install:

     $ pip install great_expectations